Are You Thinking Of Leaving A Narcissist? Here’s What You Need To Know

 Knowing about it doesn’t necessarily mean that leaving’ll be easy.
 But, it gives you an understanding of why it’s so hard.
 I hope that offering up my experiences with explanations passes on the knowledge I lacked before.

-You’re probably wondering, would I’ve left if I had known what I know now?
+You’re probably wondering: would I have left if I’d known what I know now?

 It’s hard to say.
 But I’m optimistic that it could help you make that decision.